matteobecchi/timeseries_analysis/README.md

 From this directory, the code is run with `python3 ${PATH_TO_CODE}/main.py`.

+## input_parameters.txt
+* `tau_window`: the amplidude of the time windows.
+* `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
+* `t_conv`: convert number of frames in time units.
+* `example_ID`: plots the trajectory of the molecule with this ID, colored according to the identified states.

+## Output
 The output figures will be saved in the folder `output_figures`.
 The file `final_tresholds.txt` contains the list of the tresholds between states.
 The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging problems.
 The files `all_cluster_IDs.dat` and `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not easy to use.
 Maybe this will be improved.
 Sorry.

-## input_parameters.txt
-* `tau_window`: the amplidude of the time windows.
-* `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
-* `t_conv`: convert number of frames in time units.
-* `example_ID`: plots the trajectory of the molecule with this ID, colored according to the identified states.

 ## Required Python 3 packages
 `matplotlib`, `numpy`, `os`, `plotly`, `scipy`, `seaborn`, `sys`.